Information for healthcare professionals

 - Davy the detective: finding out about anaesthetics

 - General anaesthesia: a brief guide for young people from 12 years old

 - You and your anaesthetic: a young person's guide

 - Common events and risks in anaesthesia – children and young people risk infographic

 - You and your anaesthetic

 - Anaesthetic choices for hip or knee replacement

-- Epidural pain relief after surgery
+- Epidural anaesthesia during and after surgery

 - Local anaesthesia for your eye operation